BLMS Supplemental Guidelines

 Dress Code

-At BLMS we believe the student and their parent/caregiver hold the primary responsibility in determining the student’s personal attire, hairstyle, jewelry, and personal items (e.g. backpacks, book bags).
+At BLMS we believe the student and their parent/guardian/caretaker hold the primary responsibility in determining the student’s personal attire, hairstyle, jewelry, and personal items (e.g. backpacks, book bags).
 The school is responsible for ensuring student attire, hairstyle, jewelry, and personal items do not interfere with the health or safety of any student and do not contribute to a hostile or intimidating environment for any student.

 Core Values